gravitational/teleport/docs/5.0/quickstart.md

 !!! info "OS User Mappings"

-    The OS user `teleport` must exist!
+    The OS user `root, ubuntu, ec2-user` must exist!
 On Linux, if it does not already exist, create it with `adduser teleport`.
 If you do not have the permission to create new users on the VM, run `tctl users add teleport
     <your-username> ` to explicitly map ` teleport` to an existing OS user.
 If you